lucgonlop/TFM_LG/README.md

 # TFM_LG

-Private repository where I provide the code used in my TFM for RNA-seq analysis.
+This repository provides the line codes used in my TFM project named "The RNA editing damage response as a driving frorce of tumour adaptation".
+Differential gene expression, RNA modification and functional enrichment analysis were computed to determine transcriptome alterations on RNA-sequencing data.